 WOW!
 Mark Kistler and his group of AMAZING ARTS EDUCATORS from around the country are joining creative talents to offer an AWESOME FULL-WEEK FULL-DAY VISUAL FINE ARTS SUMMER CAMP.
 Art Camp will be Monday through Friday from 9am-4pm for ages 6-16.

 Visual Fine Arts Summer Camp teachers include a National Award Winning Claymation Animator, an Award Winning Visual Arts Teachers, Musical Theater Directors, Singing and Music Performers, Puppeteering Creators …and of course “Mark Kistler” from Public Television’s Emmy Award winning “Imagination Station”!

 Mark Kistler’s Full-Day Visual Fine Arts Summer Camp will be Monday through Friday, 9am-4pm for ages 6-16.
 ALL CAMPERS will have the thrill of experiencing ALL classes including…Claymation/ Puppetry Stop Motion Animation, Cartooning, Musical Theater, Drama, Voice, Dance (jazz, modern, street hip-hop), Drawing in 3-D, and 3-D Pop-up Art.

 Cost For Full-Day Art Camp for 5 Days

 Monday – Friday 9:00am – 4:00pm

-If your schedule changes and you are unable to attend, your enrollment will always be honored with a credit towards future camp dates or Mark Kistler products, we are unable to attend!
+If your schedule changes and you are unable to attend, your enrollment will always be honored with a credit towards future camp dates or Mark Kistler products, we are unable to provide refunds.